ML-Cai/BBBIOlib/README.md

 this library support simple I/O for beaglebone black ,using C .

-in Demo_* directory include some demo using this library ,each circuit layout and document in file directory .
+Demo Directory include some demo basic this library ,each circuit layout ,picture and document in file directory .

 **Hotw to use :**